khmm12/minimal-chrome-tab/README.md

 One day, I realized that the default new tab consumes resources even when it's not active.
 Ridiculous!

+# Demo

+Check out the [Demo page](https://khmm12.github.io/minimal-chrome-tab/) to see it in action!

 # Advantages

 - Lightweight 🪶